Apple sues Ericsson over LTE wireless telecom patents

-(Reuters) - Apple Inc (AAPL.O) sued Ericsson (ERICb.ST) alleging that the Swedish company’s LTE wireless technology patents are not essential to industry cellular standards and that it is demanding excessive royalties for these patents.
+Jan 14 (Reuters) - Apple Inc sued Ericsson alleging that the Swedish company’s LTE wireless technology patents are not essential to industry cellular standards and that it is demanding excessive royalties for these patents.

 The iPhone maker said it has not infringed on the patents and does not owe royalties for them.